Himanta Biswa Sarma: Bharatiya Janata Party

 After political disagreements with the former chief minister Tarun Gogoi, Sarma resigned from all positions on 21 July 2014.
 He was a Member of the Legislative Assembly of the Jalukbari constituency until his resignation from the Assembly on 15 September 2015.
 Sarma joined Bharatiya Janata Party on 23 August 2015 at the residence of Amit Shah at New Delhi.
-He was appointed as the party's Convener of the Election Management Committee for the upcoming Assembly Elections in the state.
+He was appointed the party's Convener of the Election Management Committee for the upcoming Assembly Elections in the state.
 In May 2016, Sarma won the Jalukbari constituency for the fourth consecutive term and was sworn in as Cabinet Minister on 24 May in Sonowal ministry, in the first BJP Government in North East India.
 He was allotted portfolios like Finance, Health & Family Welfare, Education, Planning & Development, Tourism, Pension & Public Grievances.

 Sports administrator

 On 23 April 2017, Sarma was unanimously elected as President of Badminton Association of India.
 Sarma has been the president of the Assam Badminton Association.
 He also became the president of the Assam Cricket Association in June 2016 when his party man Pradip Buragohain became the secretary.
-Sarma was also the longest-serving vice president of the association serving from 2002 to 2016.
+Sarma was also the longest-serving vice-president of the association, serving from 2002 to 2016.

 On 25 March 2022, Sarma was re-elected as the president of Badminton Association of India for a second term of four years from 2022 to 2026 in general body meeting in Guwahati.